TheCodeVerseHub/Eigen-Bot/README.md

-# Fun2Oosh - Discord Casino Bot
+# Eigen Bot - Discord Casino & Economy Bot

-A fun, production-ready Discord bot featuring casino games, in-server economy, and responsible gaming features.
+Eigen Bot is a production-ready Discord bot that provides casino-style games, an in-server economy, and responsible-gaming features for community servers.

 ## Features